nhsd-exeter/dos-integration/README.md

 ### Cloud Environments

-List all the environments and their relation to profiles
+List all the profiles

-- Task
-  - Profile: `task`
 - Dev
   - Profile: `dev`
+  - Used for development, testing and integration.
+This is the default profile in Non-Production environments.
 - Demo
   - Profile: `demo`
+  - This is the profile used for the demo environment which is used for user acceptance testing and smoke testing.
 - Live
   - Profile: `live`
+  - This is the profile used for the live environment which is used for production.

 ### Runbooks